navzam/token-store-multi-service-sample/README.md

 A token resource within Token Vault represents a single access token to a specific service.
 When creating a token resource, you must provide a name for it.
 The name must be unique (for a given service) and is used to refer to the token in other Token Vault API calls.
 It is also used in the login URLs that users click on, so it should **not** be a secret value such as the session ID.

 The token name can be used to associate the token with a specific user of the app.
+Since all users' tokens are under the same umbrella, the name is important for accessing the correct user's token.
 The sample uses the object ID of the logged in user to name the tokens.
 The object ID comes from a token claim for the user:

 ```csharp
 // Index.cshtml.cs -> OnGetAsync()